junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 <br>

+#### Act 2

 Something is wrong.

 Something is always wrong, as they often say, with them being Winchesters.
 But this feels... not really *wrong* wrong, but *off*.

 "I don't know how to tell you, Sammy, it's like my hair is in the wrong direction, or... or spider sense gets triggered or something."
-Dean is a little irritated, hands flying everywhere trying vainly to compensate for the lack of accurate words.
+Dean is a bit irritated, hands flying everywhere trying vainly to compensate for the lack of accurate words.
 "My gut says so, okay?
-And I know better than ignoring a hunter's instin.
-Something is definitely off but I don't know what."
+And I know better than ignoring a hunter's instinct.
+Something is definitely off but I don't know what.
+It's like forgetting a dream you just had two seconds ago."

 Sam presses his palms on the forehead.
 They shouldn't have this conversation before they even have their first cup of coffee of the day.
 And this definitely shouldn't be how the second day after saving the universe starts.
 But here they are.

 "Your gut telling you anything else?
 A bit more details?"
-Sam presses the power button on the coffee machine, and turns back to face his brother.
+Sam lets his fingers handle the coffee machine in autopilot mode, presses the power button after putting in everything, and turns back to face his brother.
 "Heaven?
 Hell?
 Up?
 Down?
 From anywhere?
 Anyone we can call?"

 "It's my gut, Sam," Dean stares at him, "not Google, how the hell would I know?"

 Sam sighs, "You sure it's not a post-traumatic stress something?
 Or a nightmare?
 Maybe you should just take some more rest.
 You did only stand up face to face with the full-power Darkness and almost died yesterday after all."

-Dean rounds his eyes, his voice on the edge of snapping, "I know what PTSD is, and this ain't that, alright?"
+Dean rounds his eyes, his voice on the edge of snapping.
+"I know what PTSD is, and this ain't that, alright?"

 Sam debates whether to point out that Dean didn't handle that well after he came back from Hell or Purgatory no matter how he pretended to be, maybe this is just like those times.
 But judging by Dean's face, he swallows the thought back.
 "You talked to Cass about that yet?" is what he decides to go with.